-As part of the outcome randum of Understanding During the meeting, the (MoU) between the State of Oatar and the United Nations signed by the UN Resident and Humanitarian Coordinator for Sudan, Mr. Ali Al-The DPM reiterated Qa- Za'tari, who accompanied Mr.
+As part of the outcome of the visit, the DPM authorized the signing of a Memorandum of Understanding (MoU) between the State of Oatar and the United Nations Development Programme (UNDP) for the commencement of the Darfur Internal Dialogue and Consultation (DIDC).
+The MoU was signed by the UN Resident and Humanitarian Coordinator for Sudan, Mr. Ali Al-Za'tari, who accompanied Mr. Bashua to Doha.

-the ongoing efforts to facilitate tion (DIDC).
-The MoU was On 4 November 2014, Mr. Ali Al-Za'tari, RC/HC for Sudan (on behalf of UNAMID/UNDP) and Dr. Ahmed Meraikhi, Director of International Development, Department of the Foreign Ministry, on behalf of the State of Qatar, sign the Memorandum of Understanding (MoU) between the State of Qatar and UNDP for the commencement of the Darfur Internal Dialogue and Consultation in Doha.
-Mr. Al-Za'tari was accompanied by UNAMID Acting JSR Abioudun Bashua.
-UN Photo.
+on 4 November 2014, Mr. Ali Al-Za'tari, RC/HC for Sudan (on behalf of UNAMID/UNDP) and Dr. Ahmed Meraikhi, Director of International Development, Department of the Foreign Ministry, on behalf of the State of Qatar, sign the Memorandum of Understanding (MoU) for the commencement of the Darfur Internal Dialogue and Consultation in Doha.

-Three Peacekeepers Attacked, Killed in Korma, North Darfur
+Three Peacekeepers Killed in Korma, North Darfur

 On 19 October 2014, UNAMID paid its last respects to the three Ethiopian peacekeepers who lost their lives in an attack by an unidentified group near Korma, North Darfur, on 16 October.
 The memorial ceremony took place at Mission headquarters in El Fasher, North Darfur, and was led by the UNAMID Force Commander, Lt.
-General Paul Mella, and attended by outgoing Joint Special Representative Mohamed Ibn Chambas, Acting the late peacekeepers, and to JSR Abiodun Bashua and other senior Mission personnel.
+General Paul Mella, and attended by outgoing Joint Special Representative Mohamed Ibn Chambas, Acting JSR Abiodun Bashua and other senior Mission personnel.
 Photo by Hamid Abdulsalam, UNAMID.